2600hz/kazoo/applications/stats/doc/README.md

 aggregates the data.

-Todo:
+To-do:

-Update the OID number 700001 to the registered number for Kazoo/2600hz Implement IP based ACLs for access to SNMP.
+Update the OID number 700001 to the registered number for Kazoo/2600Hz Implement IP based ACLs for access to SNMP.